A hero to break your heart

 Lawlors's provocation - "I don't care what a man thinks as long as he knows his own mind" - sets Willie to begin making his own decisions, a journey which eventually puts him on a collision course with his own father.

-The sentence structure of A Long Long Way is Irish: the cadence and mellifluence build like a song.
+A Long Long Way is Irish: the cadence and mellifluence build like a song.
 Barry stacks up the similes, sometimes loads a paragraph with several.
 Somehow this is not cloying; rather its effect is poetic.
 He caresses with healing words or hollows out the heart as he marches Willie through that strange land.

 In the juxtaposition of savagery and tenderness, he breaks the reader's heart.